 Which ever method you plan on using, the easiest configuration is a system with 2 discrete network cards.
 There are ways around this issue, network namespaces and VLANs are both options but those configurations are outside of the scope of this article.

 Boot your system and go through the installation procedure.
-In the screenshots below, I have gone through an example installation.

 Caution: I've tested "Auto (ZFS)" on a number of bare metal and virtualized installations and in every single test the partition has failed.
 I may be doing something wrong when creating the array.
 Be warned this option is for those with extensive experience configuring hard drive partitions and RAID arrays.
 If you don't know what ZFS is and why you would want to use it, stick with UFS, you will be much happier.